 Taking off your shoes before entering your home reduces the risk of spreading contaminated material (dirt, dust, etc.) around your house.

-- Do not consume unpasteurized milk.
+- Do not consume unpasteurized milk

 What Do I Do If I Was Exposed to an Infected Bird?

-If you were exposed to or made close contact with an infected animal or contaminated surface, contact your state and local health department immediately as they will help monitor your health and symptom development.
-Monitor your symptoms and keep track of their development each day — hour if possible.
-If you were exposed and infected with bird flu while responding to a bird flu outbreak, your state and local health department should contact you.
+Monitor your symptoms and track development each day — hour if possible.
+If you were exposed and infected with bird flu while responding to an outbreak, your state and local health department should contact you.
 If not, follow the directions above and continue to monitor and track your symptoms.

 Common Misconceptions About Bird Flu:

-- Bird flu is extremely contagious among humans.
+- Bird flu is extremely contagious among humans

-- You can get infected by drinking milk.
+- You can get infected by drinking milk

 How Do I Handle Food Safely?